Skip to main content

 Peter Sturm, Graz University of Technology, Austria

-The focus of the research work is in the field of tunnel ventilation and safety as well as on urban air quality.
-He represents Austria in PIARC (world road association) technical committees for safety, ventilation and operation of road tunnels and NFPA 502 (USA).
-He has been involved in the design of ventilation systems of road and rail tunnels for more than 25 years.
+Peter Sturm is a professor at the Technical University of Graz, Austria.
+He has a PhD in mechanical engineering.
+Recently retired, Peter Sturm is now a senior consultant for research, design and commissioning projects in the field of tunnel ventilation and safety as well as urban air quality.
+He is a member of many technical committees on the safety, ventilation and operation of road tunnels at national and international levels.
+He has been involved in the design of ventilation systems for road and rail tunnels for over 35 years.

 Ove Njå, University of Stavanger, Norway